 - Or any other exercise of your choice!

-If you’re not sure about a longer-term fitness goal like the previous two mentioned, consider setting a goal to just try one new exercise class.
+If you’re not sure about a longer-term fitness goal, consider setting a goal to just try one new exercise class.
 The fact that it’s a very simple, one-time action (despite being a little scary stepping outside your comfort zone) makes it easier to complete.

 Here are a few ideas for activities you might try: